risgk/digital-synth-vra8-u/README.md

     - `"generate-*.rb"` generates source files
         - Requiring a Ruby execution environment

-## Restricted support for Arduino Nano
+## Restricted Support for Arduino Nano

 - If you want to run this sketch in Arduino Nano (ATmega328), you must reduce the sketch size as follows (and sound quality in the high frequency range will be degraded):
     - Modify `FOR_ARDUINO_NANO = false` to `FOR_ARDUINO_NANO = true` in `"generate-osc-table.rb"`, and execute this Ruby script